 ABOUT

-BBC art critic and curator Maeve Doyle described my work as “very, very transcendent pieces that mix realism with spirituality and surrealism”.
+Catarina's work has been described by BBC art critic Maeve Doyle as "very, very transcendent pieces mixing realism with naturalism and spirituality."

 CONTACT